lnyemba/privacykit/README.md

 ### Usage:

-The framework will depend on pandas and numpy (for now)
+The framework will depend on pandas and numpy (for now).
+Below is a basic sample to get started quickly.

     import numpy as np
     import pandas as pd